Qizhong-George-Guo/qizhong-guo/research/hydraulics-hydroinformatics.md

 # Hydraulics, Hydrology & Hydroinformatics

-This work examines the movement of water in natural and engineered systems, using analytical methods, numerical models, and data-driven tools.
-Hydraulics and hydrology provide a foundation for many of my studies in urban drainage, river flow, coastal systems, and integrated water management.
+Hydraulics, hydrology, and hydroinformatics form the analytical foundation for much of my work in stormwater, rivers, estuaries, and broader water systems.
+These topics address how water flows through natural and engineered environments, how hydrologic and hydraulic processes interact across scales, and how computational and data-informed tools support analysis, planning, and design.

+This theme links closely with other research areas, including urban stormwater, watershed processes, and estuarine and coastal dynamics, and contributes directly to integrated approaches such as the Green–Grey–Blue–Smart (GGBS) Framework.

 ## Research Themes

-- Flow dynamics in natural and engineered channels
-- Hydrologic–hydraulic modeling
-- Urban drainage and stormwater system analysis
+- Open-channel flow, river hydraulics, and environmental fluid mechanics
-- Computational and numerical modeling
+- Hydrologic and hydraulic modeling of urban and natural watersheds
-- Hydroinformatics and data-assisted decision support
+- Stormwater system evaluation and performance assessment
+- Numerical modeling of flow, transport, and environmental processes
-- Design storm analysis and flood hydrology
+- Hydroinformatics and environmental data analysis
-- Engineering tools for water systems planning
+- Modeling-supported decision tools for planning and design
+- Interactions among hydrology, hydraulics, and multi-hazard resilience
+- Linkages between catchment processes and downstream estuarine/coastal dynamics

 ## Selected Contributions

-Examples of work in this area include:
+Representative areas of work include:

-- Hydrodynamic and hydrologic modeling for planning and design,
+- Hydrologic–hydraulic modeling of stormwater systems, river reaches, and watershed-scale processes
-- Stormwater system capacity assessment,
-- Development and application of decision-support tools, and
+- Development and application of models for evaluating flow, water levels, and environmental conditions in rivers and estuaries
+- Analysis of hydrologic responses to land use, rainfall patterns, and management practices
+- Integration of hydrologic/hydraulic modeling with green infrastructure and hybrid (green–grey–blue) systems
-- Integration of environmental data within hydraulic analyses.
+- Use of environmental data and computational tools to support engineering design and planning
+- Contributions to interdisciplinary collaboration in watershed, estuarine, and coastal studies

 ## Related Publications

-Selected papers and reports relevant to this area will be included here.
+Selected publications relating to hydraulics, hydrology, and modeling applications will be added here.

 [Back to Research Contributions →](/research)